 Choose the Right Policy

-After doing some research and comparing quotes, Emily found that the average cost for her desired coverage is around CAD 150.
-This total trip cost represents about 5% to 6% of her total trip expenses, the same as the industry average.
-Emily’s story highlights the importance of shopping around and choosing a policy that matches your specific travel needs and risks.
+After doing some research and getting some quotes, Emily discovered that the cost of her preferred coverage averaged about CAD 150.
+This total trip cost is around 5 percent to 6 percent of her trip expenses, which is equivalent to the industry average.
+Emily’s story is a reminder that you get what you pay for, and you should shop around and select a policy that corresponds with your particular travel needs and miscalculated risks.

 Find Out: Tips to buy Travel Insurance in Canada